 Do you feel drained and tired after spending small amounts of time with your child?
-Here’s how to cope with children who are energy vampires…
+These ideas for dealing with kids who deplete your energy will help you cope…

-“If people around you aren’t going anywhere, if their dreams are no bigger than hanging out on the corner, or if they’re dragging you down, get rid of them,” said Magic.
+“If people around you aren’t going anywhere, if their dreams are no bigger than hanging out on the corner, or if they’re dragging you down, get rid of them,” says Magic Johnson.
 “Negative people can sap your energy so fast, and they can take your dreams from you, too.”

 You can’t just get rid of negative people or energy vampires when they’re your own children, but you can learn to protect yourself.
 For more info on dealing with energy vampires, read Energy Vampires: A Practical Guide for Psychic Self-Protection by Dorothy Harbour.